YuGuangWang/FGT/README.md

 ## Decimated Framelets on Road Network

-The following figure shows the original graph of [Minnesota road network](http://networkrepository.com/road-minnesota.php) and the plots of the decomposed approximation and detail framelet coefficients with a three-level F$\mathcal{G}$T. We set the number of nodes for the sub-graphs as [1000, 300, 100].
+The following figure shows the original graph of [Minnesota road network](http://networkrepository.com/road-minnesota.php) and the plots of the decomposed approximation and detail framelet coefficients with a three-level FGT.
+We set the number of nodes for the sub-graphs as [1000, 300, 100].
 To obtain the plots below, you can use the MATLAB script (road_network/exp2.m).

 ![road_traffic_network](fgt_minnesota.png)